-x Quarterly Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 for the Quarterly Period ended March 31, 2008 or

-Transition Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 for the Transition Period from \\\\\\ to

-Commission File Number 0-19437

-SAFESTITCH MEDICAL, INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 11-2962080 (I.R.S. employer identification no.)

-4400 Biscayne Blvd., Suite 670, Miami, Florida (Address of principal executive offices)

-Registrant's telephone number, including area code: (305) 575-6000

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes x No o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer o Accelerated filer o Non-accelerated filer o Smaller reporting compan ıy x Indicate by check mark whether e ompany (as defined in Rule 12b-2 of the Exchange A o x Act).
-Yes

-16,093,016 shares of the Company's common stock, par value \$0.001 per share, were outstanding as of May 12, 2008.

-(Zip code)
+X Quarterly Report Pursuant to Section 13 or 15 (d) of the Securities s Exchange Act of 1934 for the Quarterly Period e nded June 30, 2008 or Transition Report Pursuant to Section 13 or 15 (d) of the Securitie es Exchange Act of 1934 for the Transition Period from to Commission File Number 0-19437 SAFESTITCH H MEDICAL, INC. (Exact name of regist rant as specified in its charter) Delaware 11-2962080 (State or other jurisdiction of incorporation or organization) (I.R.S. employer identifica ation no.) 4400 Biscayne Blvd., Suid te 670, Miami, Florida 33137 (Address of principal executive offices) (Zip code) Registrant's telephone number er, including area code: (305) 575-6000 1934 d Indicate by check mark whether the registrant (1) has filed all report during the preceding 12 months (or for such shorter period that the rements for the past 90 days.
+Yes x No [ Indicate by check mark whether the registrant is a large accelerated to definitions of "large accelerated filer," "accelerated filer" and "sma Larg ge accelerated filer [Accelerated filer [Smaller reporting company x □ Non-accelerated filer Indicate by check mark whether the registrant is a shell company (as $$\operatorname{\textsc{No}}\xspace$ s defined in Rule 12b-2 of the Exchange Act).
+Yes [] 17,954,521 shares of the Company's common stock, par value \$0.00 01 per share, were outstanding as of August 1, 200 8.
+1